grew-nlp/grew_match_quick/README.md

 When running, the script will generated files:
  - in each corpus used, a compiled version of the corpus is stored (a file with `.marshal` extension).
 These kind of files can be removed, they will be generated again later when needed.
  - in a local folder named `local_files`.
-This folder will be rebuild if needed for future usage, it can be safely removed exept if you use the "Save" feature, removing `local_files` will also removed saved requests.
+This folder will be rebuild if needed for future usage, it can be safely removed exept if you use the "Save" feature, removing `local_files` will also remove saved requests.

 # In case of troubles